raspberrychris/paddleboardmaster/content/post/airefina-inflatable-sup-with-camera-mount.md

 The Airefina is one of the top new inflatable paddleboards of 2022 so far.
 We have been very impressed with its instant popularity with all different types of people.

-But what is it that people really love about this SUP?
+**But what is it that people really love about this SUP?**

+The sturdiness, durability of the materials and the fact that it is really easy to inflate came out as the top reasons why customers who bought this paddleboard really loved it and would recommend it to others.

 ## Unboxing Video of Airefina Inflatable SUP with Camera Mount